 Lack of flexible working practices

 If your company doesn’t have any flexible working practices in place, this can result in employees ‘managing their own time’ and contributing to a culture of absenteeism.
-This includes employees with children who struggle to consistently secure reliable childcare, which can lead to irregular start and finish times.
+Flexible working arrangements can help improve work life balance and lead to a better work life balance for employees, which in turn can boost morale and reduce unauthorized absences.
+This includes employees with children who struggle to consistently secure reliable childcare, with childcare challenges being a common reason for irregular attendance.
 The same could be true of staff with sick or elderly relatives, as well as those with similar responsibilities outside of work that requires them to take time off at short notice.

 Absenteeism is an important metric for businesses because it acts as a strong indicator of their staff’s health, morale, and level of job satisfaction.

 First and foremost, when employees are absent, they can’t contribute to a company’s output.
-However, they still contribute to the business’ costs, especially if they have a their own employee sick pay scheme – but at the very least they’ll receive statutory sick pay.
+However, they still contribute to the business’ costs, especially if they have their own employee sick pay scheme – but at the very least they’ll receive statutory sick pay.
+In addition to these ongoing expenses, companies may face direct costs, such as hiring temporary staff or outsourcing work to cover for absent employees.

 For the employee, on the other hand, being off frequently makes it harder to feel like part of the team.
 They won’t have spent as much time with their colleagues and, as touched on above, there’s a chance their co-workers resent them for constantly ‘leaving them in the lurch’.